 “Today, roughly 20 migrant birds are spotted in Britain each year.
 However, white storks are unlikely to recolonise naturally for two reasons.
 First, the young imprint on the area they are born; most European storks migrate to Africa for the winter and return to their birth site to breed.
 Second, storks inherit a huge amount of knowledge associated with their birth sites – in terms of good foraging sites, etc – so if their nests are lost, this knowledge is lost too.

 “To see white stork in Britain again will require active reintroduction.
 Extensive experience from other European areas shows reintroduction can be extremely successful.
-As a result (at least in part), the white stork is now classed as being “Of Least Concern” on the IUCN Red List.
+As a result (at least in part), the white stork is now on the IUCN Red List, classed as being ‘Of Least Concern.’
 Britain is now one of the last range states, along with Denmark and Albania, where the species formerly bred which no longer hosts a stable breeding population.”

 What impact would they have on people?

 “While an appetite clearly exists in wider society for wildlife conservation – look at the memberships of the larger nature conservation NGOs for proof of this – it is not yet clear how durable our response in Britain would be to the rewilding of our sanitised landscapes.